TinyTapeout/tinytapeout_www/content/digital_design/design_padlock/_index.en.md

 Press the green button in the top left of the simulation pane.

-Turn on Switch 8 then enter your desired code using Switches 3 to 5.
-Once you've done so, set Switch 8 to off--the safe is now set!
+Set your desired code using Switches 3 to 5.
+Once you've done so, toggle Switch 8 to on then back off--the safe is now set!

 Turn on Switch 2, and press the push button.
 The red LED labeled "Locked" should turn on and the seven segment display should show "L" (for locked).